 “All Scripture is given by inspiration of God, and is profitable (useful) for doctrine, for reproof, for correction, for instruction in righteousness.”
 (II Timothy 3:16)

-One of the most important things we can do for our children is teach them God’s Word.
-We should read it to them, have them read it when they are able to, and refer to it through out the day as opportunities arise.
+One of the most important things we can do for our children is to teach them God’s Word.
+We should read it to them, have them read it when they are able to, and refer to it throughout the day as opportunities arise.

 There is another opportunity we daily have to point our kids to Scripture, that we often tend to overlook: correcting and training them with Scripture when wrong behavior or attitudes are shown.

 Often we don’t look at wrong behavior as an opportunity, but rather as an interruption to what we are doing or trying to get done.

 It aggravates us to have to stop and deal with that child’s actions or attitude.
 At that point, it’s easy to let the opportunity go by, as we scold out of frustration, or tell them, ”Stop arguing!”, “Don’t do that!”, or “Behave!”

 When we do that, we are letting an opportunity go by to point them to what God says about that behavior and focus on the heart issue that is causing it.

 Also, by using these harsh commands, we may get them to change their behavior for the time, but we haven’t addressed the heart.

 “God’s Word is practical and relates to kids’ lives, and is one of the primary tools God uses to change people’s hearts. “ (Parenting is Heart Work)